nimaafshar/metadamagenet/README.md

 ### Training Setup

 We trained some models with multiple random seeds (multiple folds) to ensure they have low variance and consistent scores.
-We trained Localization models only on pre-disaster images, because post-disaster images added noise to the data; we used post-disaster images in sporadic cases as additional augmentation.
+We trained Localization models only on pre-disaster images because post-disaster images added noise to the data; we used post-disaster images in sporadic cases as additional augmentation.
 We initialized each classification model's feature extractor using weights from the corresponding localization model and fold number.
 While training both classification and localization models, no weights were frozen.
 Since the dataset is unbalanced, we use weighted losses with weights relative to the inverse of each class's